Voter Registration in Rhode Island

 - At least 16 years old (you must be 18 years old to actually vote on election day).

-If you meet all requirements, you must be registered 30 days in advance of the next election in order to vote.
+If you meet all requirements, you can register to vote.
 After registering with the Rhode Island DMV, you should receive notice in the mail of your voter status.
 If you do not receive a voter registration acknowledgement notice within 3 weeks, contact your local board of canvassers.

 As a resident of Rhode Island, you can register to vote: